chloe-gilligan/Nucella_2025/protocols/20250612_SDR_respiration_protocol.md

 	- For crab water fill a measure X bucket with crabs and use that water to fill vials
 	- Heat accordingly in incubator

-4. Create a platemap of the location
+4. Create a platemap of the location of the EC full sample ID

 4. Turn off lights or block incubator windows with tinfoil.
 Collect data under darkness for a period of time in which a stable signal is recorded that is different than the blanks and sustained, recommended to run for 1-2 hours.
 Look for a decrease in oxygen that is different from the blanks.